 5. Conchita has been told by our Lady to reveal the exact date, 8 days beforehand.

-This seems to be decipherable, particularly if one accepts that it must occur within the lifetime of the still living Conchita now in her 60s.
+This may be decipherable, particularly if one accepts that it must occur within the lifetime of the still living Conchita now in old age.

 It is highly significant that this is the feast of a saint who would not take communion from an heretical priest since there are many today who would consider such an action far too "scrupulous" and who quite happily receive communion from priests with heterodox views and from non-Catholic clergy.

-We shall know if this is correct because Conchita will confirm the date, 8 days before, there will be a permanent sign at the pine grove in Garabandal and it will be preceded by the Warning.
+We shall know what date is correct because Conchita will confirm the date, 8 days before, there will be a permanent sign at the pine grove in Garabandal and it will be preceded by the Warning.

-We can expect the Warning within a year of that date and thus any time after 13 April 2016.
+We can expect the Warning within a year of that date.

 Some have suggested that it might be on the Feast day of another martyr of the Eucharist and a Feast day of our Lady.
-One obvious date would be the Feast of the Assumption which concides with the Feast of St Tarcisius, the young Roman martyr of the Eucharist, i.e. 15 August 2016.
-That is, however, the purest speculation.
+One obvious date would be the Feast of the Assumption which concides with the Feast of St Tarcisius, the young Roman martyr of the Eucharist, i.e. 15 August.

 Thereafter, once the Miracle has occurred and been seen, if men do not heed these great events and return to God, then we can expect a fearsome Chastisement, something, again, which St Pius of Pietrelcina believed in and warned about.

 The important point which ought not to require to be made but which plainly does need to be made is that now is the time of grace in which we must seize every opportunity for penance, sacrifice, fasting and reparation, lead good lives, pray the Rosary daily, wear the Brown Scapular of our Lady of Mount Carmel and make frequent visits to the Blessed Sacrament.